-Consultant Midwives in the relevant area of clinical practice to enable them to meet the who ensured that the Project achieved the objectives within the agreed timeframe and who facilitated the engagement of all those to whom this Guidance applied.
-I am also indebted to my Executive Director of Nursing and Midwifery colleagues and other organisational
+I have valued the excellent contribution and support of the members of the Steering Group who ensured that the Project achieved the objectives within the agreed timeframe and who facilitated the engagement of all those to whom this Guidance applied.
+I am also indebted to my Executive Director of Nursing and Midwifery colleagues and other organisational Heads of the Nursing and Midwifery professions who helped shape the content of the Guidance.